Our Story

 Founder

-He also spent years working at one of Alaska's premier rocket launch research facilities, specializing in winter launch pad prep in Alaska's bitter cold interior and recovering the rockets after being launched to the most remote parts of Northern Alaska.
+He spent years working at one of Alaska's premier rocket launch research facilities, specializing in winter launch pad prep in Alaska's bitter cold interior and recovering rockets after being launched to the most remote parts of Northern Alaska.

 As a field engineer, he has traveled to nearly every corner of Alaska, designing and maintaining the states massive seismic monitoring network.
 He spent months in the field testing a marine wildlife early detection sensor he designed for Alaska's busy ocean waters.
 He worked with the remote western Alaskan villages helping to design and implement an emergency response thermal imaging system to locate lost individuals during Alaska's brutal winter snow storms.